charakepsa/Retail-Store-Sales-Performance-with-SQL/README.md

 # Retail-Store-Sales-Performance-with-SQL
-Measuring Retail Store Sales Performance with SQL
+Measuring Retail Store Sales Performance with SQL and dashboard using Power BI

 (This is a self practice project and the data is taken from medium.com by DQLab)